yandex-cloud/docs/en/managed-kubernetes/concepts/service.md

 {% endif %}

-Learn more about service types in the [{{ k8s }} documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+Read more about types of services in the [{{ k8s }} documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

 #### See also {#see-also}